Electricians guide to CPR

 How will I know what class of cable I have?

-What will this Reel / Shank label look like?
+What does Reel / Shank label look like?

 Will BREXIT cause this legislation to be repealed?